modflowpy/flopy/DEVELOPER.md

 ## Branching model

 This project follows the [git flow](https://nvie.com/posts/a-successful-git-branching-model/): development occurs on the `develop` branch, while `main` is reserved for the state of the latest release.
 Development PRs are typically squashed to `develop`, to avoid merge commits.
 At release time, release branches are merged to `main`, and then `main` is merged back into `develop`.

+## Deprecation policy

+This project loosely follows [NEP 23](https://numpy.org/neps/nep-0023-backwards-compatibility.html).
+Basic deprecation policy includes:

+- Deprecated features should be removed after at least 1 year or 2 non-patch releases.
+- `DeprecationWarning` should be used for features scheduled for removal.
+- `FutureWarning` should be used for features whose behavior will change in backwards-incompatible ways.
+- Deprecation warning messages should include the deprecation version number (the release in which the deprecation message first appears) to permit timely follow-through later.

+See the linked article for more detail.

 ## Miscellaneous